egrueter-dev/learnnode/README.md

 #### Node Scripts
  When running a node script, a node checks the package.json file for a keyname. if a keyname matches, the associated console command is run.
-See "Scripts below for examples.
+See "Scripts:" below for examples.

 ```Javascript
 {